Patient Factsheet teaser

 Fewer scars on the outside

 Scars from minimally invasive surgery are much smaller than in traditional open surgery.
-Laparoscopy involves 1 incision in the belly button and 1 to 3 others in the lower belly.
-These incisions are usually 1/4-1/2 inch long.
-Hysteroscopy leaves no scar because the instrument goes through the natural opening (neck of the womb) from the vaginainto the uterus.
+Laparoscopy involves a one-half to 1-inch incision near the belly button and 1 to 3 others in the lower belly.
+These incisions are usually 1/2 inch long.
+Hysteroscopy leaves no scar because the instrument goes through the natural opening from the vagina into the uterus.

 Fewer scars on the inside